felixge/node-style-guide/Readme.md

 var foo = (a === b) ?
 1 : 2;
 ```

-## Avoid to extend built-in prototypes
+## Do not extend built-in prototypes

-Prefer to not extend the prototype of native JavaScript objects.
+Do not extend the prototype of native JavaScript objects.
+Your future self will
+be forever grateful.

 *Right:*